Earth Day in the home

 Did you know that about a third of the world’s food is wasted or lost yearly?
 Now is a great time to examine how much food is wasted in your home and take action to reduce the waste.
 Read this article from the Food and Agricultural Organization of the United Nations to learn more about food loss and food waste, and what you can do to take action.

-Learning Tip: Watch this PBS Learning Media video on reducing food waste—it’s great for kids!
+Watch this PBS Learning Media video on reducing food waste—it’s great for kids!
 (English only)

-For Kids: See what ingredients you have in your fridge and try to invent creative recipes and meals out of them!
+See what ingredients you have in your fridge and try to invent creative recipes and meals out of them!

 Get informed and spread the word